-Software Assembly: Fig. 1 shows the different components that are part of this example.
-This figure also shows the management module, which implements the system-wide health manager.
-Also shown are the real-time properties for the ports of each type of component.
-We will cover the components in that module in detail in subsequent sections.
 Different parts of the assembly are organized into modules.
 Each ARINC-653 module is deployed on a different host processor.
 The modeling paradigm also captures the internal data flow and control flow of the components, not shown in the figure.
-This is required to create the fault propagation graph as discussed later in section 6.4.
+This is required to create the fault propagation graph as discussed later in section VI-D.

 There are six instances of accelerometer components.
 Each accelerometer component has a periodic publisher that publishes its data every 1 second.
 The published data consists of a linear acceleration value measured in the axis of the accelerometer and a time stamp.
+Figure 6 shows the six axes of acceleration values measured using these accelerometers.
 All accelerometers measure in directions perpendicular to the six faces of a dodecahedron centered at the origin of the body coordinate system.
-Table 1 shows the equation relating measured acceleration, a_1 , to a_6 in terms of three orthogonal body acceleration vectors, a_x, a_y, a_z .
-Here \mathcal{N} is a 6×1 vector of zero mean, Gaussian noise.
+Equation 1 describe the measured acceleration, a_1 , to a_6 in terms of three orthogonal body acceleration vectors, a_x, a_y, a_z .
+Here \mathcal{N} is a 6×1 vector of zero mean, normal noise.
 Running the model interpreter of the ACM framework generates the code for all accelerometers.
 The only portion supplied by the developer is the function that is called in every cycle to produce the data.
 We use a lookup table to simulate actual sensor measurements, configured for each experiment.